Khumoyun1307/BlackjackGame/README.md

 ## Testing

-- All test classes are located in the `test/` directory.
+- All quick manual tests classes are located in the `test/` package in `src/` folder.
+- All unit tests are located in the `test/` folder.
-- To run a test, execute the corresponding class (e.g., `ManualTestHand`, `SplitManualTest`, etc.).
+- To run a manual test, execute the corresponding class (e.g., `ManualTestHand`, `SplitManualTest`, etc.).
+- To run unit tests, right click on test folder and choose
 - Tests cover hand logic, split/re-split, and other core features.

 ---